Veterinary Student Extra Mural Studies

 - We view EMS as an extended job interview.
 We are always on the look out for excellent young vets and keen to hire students who we have built up a relationship with.
 It would be great to think that your working veterinary career at Millcroft has already started when you are on EMS.

-As we develop a relationship with students, more and more oppurtunities will become available and what you get out of EMS will massively increase.
+As we develop a relationship with students, more and more opportunities will become available and what you get out of EMS will massively increase.

-- To attract the best students, free accomodation is often, but not always, available in one of our practice-owned properties within walking distance to our Cockermouth branch.
+- To attract the best students, inexpensive accommodation is always available and often, but not always, free accommodation can be available in one of our practice-owned properties within walking distance to our Cockermouth branch.
 This allows students to easily attend interesting out of hours cases, help with in-patients and can be useful for those without cars.
+Free accommodation is prioritised for students who we have built a relationship with.

 - We seek out only the best students and those who are genuinely interested in potentially working for us in the future.